johndgiese/dotvim/README.md

 * Swaps the semicolon and colon, because you use colon a lot and almost never use semicolon
 * The new <leader> key is "," instead of "/"

-These three shorcuts will save you a lot of time, and keep your hands more comfortable when typing.
+These three shortcuts will save you a lot of time, and keep your hands more comfortable when typing.
 I believe one of the main benefits of vim is that it allows you to keep your hands on the keyboard so you can type more faster.

 * <leader>v opens the vimrc (which auto runs upon saving)
 * <leader>1 lets you browse files